uxebu/fluxebu/README.md

   It also has to cancel all live subscriptions as soon as the route changes.
 - Example stores and an example Application
 - Add a dispatcher that can block until a dispatch is finished.
 Useful for the browser, really bad for the server.
   Questions: What does “finished” mean?
-All collected store views have invoked the callback to `query()`?
+All collected store responses have invoked the callback to `query()`?

 Approach to Store Synchronization
 ---

-- `Store#notify` is called with `actionType: String, payload: Object, waitFor: function(name: string): StoreView`.
+- `Store#notify` is called with `actionType: String, payload: Object, waitFor: function(name: string): StoreResponse`.
 This makes it possible to add per-dispatch store synchronization as in Facebook’s original *flux.*
-- `waitFor()` returns the store view of the desired named store.
-If it hasn’t become available in the current dispatch cycle, `waitFor` returns a proxy store view that delegates to the desired view as soon as it becomes available.
+- `waitFor()` returns the store response of the desired named store.
+If it hasn’t become available in the current dispatch cycle, `waitFor` returns a proxy store response that delegates to the desired view as soon as it becomes available.